 In the by-elections for two members of the Regierungsrat of the canton Berne the Liberal party retained their seats with the elections of Dr. Mouttet and Dr. Rudolph.
-Robert Grimm, one of the unsuccessful Socialist candidates, is instituting legal proceedings against the Bund for defamation of character, the paper having ascribed to him an active in the paper having ascribed to act blick of the sector of the sector. tive interest in a newly-formed company to establish a gaming centre in Greece.
+Robert Grimm, one of the unsuccessful Socialist candidates, is instituting legal proceedings against the Bund for defamation of character, the paper having ascribed to him an activation in the second of the seco tive interest in a newly-formed company to establish a gaming centre in Greece.